zxllxz2/smart-parking-system/README.md

 1. Download and Install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/).
 2. Navigate to the root ./ directory of the product and run `yarn install` or `npm install` to install our local dependencies.
+3. Run `npm start` to view the website locally in the browser.

 ## Browser Support